 Over time, those forces took their toll.
 Yet I always found a way to retrench, to fight back, to grow more and start again.
 I went back to L.A. when I nearly died of Dengue Fever giving birth to our first child.
 I returned full-time to Ecuador when the director of our organization began corrupting it for her own interests.
 I kept going as the region turned more violent and more desperate, and even after we were held up at gunpoint in the middle of the night.
 When the kidnapping threats increased, I fled with my family to a distant region of the country.
 And when our children were attacked again there, I went back to the States and back to graduate school.
 I persisted when my department could not understand what the rainforest had to do with philosophy, or how a mom with three young kids could earn a Ph.D.
 When my tenure-track job offer fell through, I took a temporary teaching position.
 When my efforts to go back on the tight academic job market were foiled by a concussion, I studied meditation and healing.
 I faced my trauma, working through nightmare after nightmare and periods of constant panic attacks.
 I even healed my gallbladder that had been packed with stones.
 Finally, I reached the point where I realized that my children, their father, our whole family had made it together to the other side of an excruciating odyssey.
 Yet my first reaction to that crossing over was immeasurable fatigue; my mind and body were completely exhausted.

 I’ve spent the last few years learning to work at a new rhythm, with appreciation for the peace and clear vision that come with life’s struggles.
 When I look at our current political and global situation, I feel concern, but also great purpose.
 I know that I am not alone and that my journeys were not in vain.
 Everyone lives in difficult times now; no one escapes at least some of the alienation, violence, and loss that I experienced earlier.
 This is a crossroads for our planet, a turning point for our species.
-Although I no longer have the strength to fight on the frontlines, I feel that it is time to share my insights and stories.
+Although I am no longer fighting on the frontlines, I feel that it is time to share my insights and stories.
 I have hope that collectively we will make it to the other side together.
 We will find the gifts, the growth, and the understanding that come from facing our crises.
 And I know in my heart that whatever the outcome, whatever the ashes are from which we must grow our new world, the important part is that we try.